Your PMP Certification Study Plan for Success

 The Final Two-Week Sprint

-• Drill Your Weak Spots: Dedicate daily time to meticulously review your notes, flashcards, and any mind maps you've created.
-Give extra attention to those specific weak areas your practice tests have so helpfully identified.
+• Review Weak Spots: Set aside time every day to go over your notes, flashcards, and any mind maps you have created.
+Give extra attention to the weak areas that your practice tests identified.

-• Build Your Stamina: Aim to complete at least two or three more full-length, timed practice exams.
-This isn't just about knowledge recall; it's about building the mental endurance required to stay sharp and focused for the entire 230-minute marathon.
+• Build Your Stamina: Complete at least two or three more full-length, timed practice exams.
+This is a physical and mental challenge as much as an academic one.
+You need to train yourself to stay focused for the entire 230-minute exam.

 Nailing the Logistics and Your Mindset